NSW Travel Guide

 So let’s start exploring NSW and see what takes your fancy.

-You could easily spend a year exploring the many towns of NSW; however, most travellers stick to the coast, taking the long drive from Brisbane to Sydney or south to Melbourne.
-They add to that a few long weekend trips to the Blue Mountains, Hunter Valley and Snowy Mountains.
-Few travel into the interior and visit Central NSW and the outback.
+You could easily spend a year exploring the many towns of NSW; however, most travellers stick to the coast.
+However, there is so much to see, including the Blue Mountains, Hunter Valley and outback!

 - Blue Mountains